sssingh/pharmaceutical-sales-analysis-powerbi/README.md

 ## How To Use
 ### Read-only access via the web (Recommended)
-Click the [Pharmaceutical Sales Analysis Report]() link to open the report in your browser.
+[Open and view the report](https://app.powerbi.com/view?r=eyJrIjoiN2RkNGNjOTMtYmMxOC00NzY3LTg0OGEtMmY4YThlNWM5ZmMyIiwidCI6ImFlZDI3MWNkLTYzOTgtNDllZi1hOWNmLTQ4NDIyMTAxZTE0ZSIsImMiOjEwfQ%3D%3D&pageName=ReportSection) .
 It's a fully functional interactive report; feel free to experiment with it.

 ### Full access via PowerBI desktop
 If you have PowerBI desktop installed, download the `pharma-analysis.pbix` from the repo and open it using PowerBI desktop.
 There is no need to download the raw dataset; the `pbix` files contain the complete normalized data model.